fbpx

 • Stay with your group.

-• Listen to your leader.
+• Listen to your adult leader.

 • Cross the street with the signal.

-• There is nothing past Pie Bar.
+• There is nothing to find past Pie Bar.

-• There is nothing past Information.
+• There is nothing to find past the Information sign.

 • Stay on the TLP side of the street.